dirkjanbuter/magazine-builder/README.md

 # Magazine Builder

-Welcome to Magazine Builder, an incredible tool that allows you to easily share your stories on the web, in print, and on e-readers.
+Welcome to Magazine Builder, a powerful tool designed to make it effortless for you to share your stories across various platforms such as the web, print, and e-readers.

-## In Development
+## Status: Under Development

-Please note that this repository is currently a work in progress.
-If you are planning to use the software, we kindly request that you reach out to us directly for support.
-We appreciate your patience as we continue to work on completing this repository.
+Please be aware that this repository is currently being actively worked on.
+As a result, we kindly request that you get in touch with us directly for any assistance or support you may need when using the software.
+We truly appreciate your patience as we strive to finalize and perfect this repository.

+## Demo

+To get a sneak peek of what our magazine software has to offer, you can access the demo version by visiting: [https://drkjanbuter.github.io/](https://drkjanbuter.github.io/)